 - Assist the officers when they arrive by supplying them with all additional information and asking others to cooperate.

-- Once emergency has been resolved contact Student Development at Ext.
+- Once emergency has been resolved contact The Center for Student Life at Ext.
 2041 to fill out a detailed incident report.

 - Know the location of the extinguisher, fire exits and fire alarm systems in your area and know how to use them.

 - If a minor fire appears controllable remember the acronym P.A.S.S., pull pin on fire extinguisher, aim the charge of a fire extinguisher toward the base of the flame, squeeze handle and sweep from side to side, then immediately contact the Director of Operations at ext.
 2080 and Campus Security at 248-765-8013.